top of page

 • Magicol (Dried Isinglass) 10g to treat 460litres.
 Dissolve in water before use.
 Mix at a rate of 1/2g per 80ml of water for a 23 litre brew.
 Use a “stick” type blender or similar.
 Mix until the contents appear to be homogeneous, this can take a while.
 If the product is only partially dissolved it can still be used but with reduced effect.
 Leave to rest then mix again, at this stage you have ready to use isinglass finings.

-Campden Tablets.
-Sodium Metabisulphite.
+• Campden Tablets (Tablet form of Sodium Metabisulphite).
 Used to remove chlorine and contaminants from water before brewing, improving flavour of the final product.
 It also prevents oxidation and bacterial infection when bottling wine or cider.

-Gypsum.
+• Gypsum.
 Calcium sulphate for adding minerals to brewing water.
 Useful for adding calcium if the water is low in sulphate.
 Can be used to add sulphate "crispness" to the hop bitterness.
 Gypsum lowers brewing liquor pH.
-Mixing Magnesium Sulphate and Gypsum is commonly referred to as Burton Water Salts
+Mixing Calcium Chloride and Gypsum (Calcium Suplphate) is commonly referred to as Burton Water Salts

-DWB (Dry Water Burtonisation) is a formulated blend of powdered salts suitable for most brewing requirements.
+• DWB (Dry Water Burtonisation) is a formulated blend of powdered salts suitable for most brewing requirements.
 Used to adjust the calcium levels, and to add chloride, which imparts palate fullness and add sulphate, which enhances drier bitter flavours.
-Data Sheet Download
+Date sheet here.

-Aromazyme.
+• Aromazyme.
+(OUT OF STOCK!)
 The application of Aromazyme during fermentation improves hop utilization by releasing additional volatile aroma compounds, thereby decreasing overall hop quantities or using less sophisticated hop varieties.
 Basically it means more hop aroma.
 The recommended dosage is 5g/hL (1g per 20 litres).
 Dilute the enzyme in an adequate amount of water (~ 1g in 10ml) to ensure even distribution within the fermenter.

-No Rinse Steriliser and Cleaner.
-Sodium Percarbonate is an OXI type bleach as used in PBW.
+• Sodium Percarbonate Steriliser is an OXI type bleach as used in PBW.
 Dissolve 1 heaped tsp per litre of hot water & soak your equipment for at least 10 minutes.
-Drain your equipment, with no need to rinse unless it has dislodged debris.
+Drain your equipment, then rinse to dislodge debris.

 bottom of page